Deracoxib

-Deracoxib (trade name Deramaxx) is a nonsteroidal anti-inflammatory drug (NSAID) of the coxib class, used in dogs to treat pain associated with osteoarthritis, or to prevent pain following orthopedic or dental surgery.
+Deracoxib, sold under the brand name Deramaxx, is a nonsteroidal anti-inflammatory drug (NSAID) of the coxib class, used in dogs to treat pain associated with osteoarthritis, or to prevent pain following orthopedic or dental surgery.
 It is available as beef-flavored tablets.

 Medical uses

 Deracoxib is used in dogs for the control of pain and inflammation associated with osteoarthritis and for the prevention of pain following orthopedic surgery or dental procedures.

 In cats, the use of deracoxib is not recommended.

 Contraindications

-Deracoxib is contraindicated for treatment of dogs with hypersensitivity to deracoxib or other NSAIDs, and dogs with gastro-intestinal ulcers, renal disease, hepatic disorders, hypoproteinemia, dehydration, or cardiac disease.
+Deracoxib is contraindicated for treatment of dogs with hypersensitivity to deracoxib or other NSAIDs, and dogs with gastrointestinal ulcers, renal disease, hepatic disorders, hypoproteinemia, dehydration, or cardiovascular disease.

 Dogs with renal disease may need dose adjustment (if the benefits of the medication outweigh the risks), while those on concurrent diuretic therapy are at increased risk for NSAID toxicity and should not be given this medication.

-The concurrent use of deracoxib with steroids or other NSAIDs should be avoided.
+The concurrent use of deracoxib with corticosteroids or other NSAIDs should be avoided.
 The safety of deracoxib has not been established in pregnant or nursing dogs or in dogs younger than 4 months of age.